-We have completed several energy audits over the last ten-plus years with a variety of firms and consultants including Honeywell Energy Services, VFA, and Progressive

-Architecture & Engineering Services as part of our facilities condition assessment.
+We have completed several energy audits over the last ten-plus years with a variety of firms and consultants including Honeywell Energy Services, VFA, and Progressive Architecture & Engineering Services as part of our facilities condition assessment.
 The results of these planning efforts have been built into our facilities improvements.
-Additionally, our Commissioning Agents at Catalyst Partners and Peter Basso & Associates have helped lead our recent major renovation projects and are now assisting with verification efforts.
+Additionally, our Commissioning Agents at Catalyst Partners and Peter Basso & Associates have helped lead our recent major renovation projects.

-Over the past five years, Lake Michigan College has invested over \$44.5 million in physical plant upgrades, enhancements, and expansions at the Benton Harbor campus.
+Over the past seven years, Lake Michigan College has invested over \$49 million in capital projects for physical plant upgrades, enhancements, and expansions at the Benton Harbor campus.
 Each of these projects included energy efficiency and sustainability elements including energy efficient heating and cooling plant and distributions systems, roofing, LED lighting, and window systems, and low-volume flush units in restroom upgrades.
 We are continuing to expand our building automation system controls to cover more of our facilities.
 Working with our utility providers, we have participated in both electrical and natural gas utility rebate programs on several projects.
 These rebates have been allocated to our general fund to support future capital renovations.